nvim-tree/nvim-tree.lua/README.md

 ![alt text](.github/screenshot.png?raw=true "file explorer")

-## TODO 1
+## TODO

+### Perf / Fixes
 - Tree creation should be async
+- refactor all `system` call to `libuv` functions, with better error management
+- bufferize leafs of node being closed so when opening again the node, we open every directory that was previously open

+### Features
-- sneak like cd command to find a directory
+- sneak like cd command to find a file/directory
 - better default colors (use default vim groups)
-- give user option to choose for file generation command
-- command to find current file in the directory structure
-- refactor all `system` call to `libuv` functions, with better error management
 - create proper highlight groups or add highlight function to give the user ability to setup colors themselves
-- bufferize leafs of node being closed so when opening again the node, we open every directory that was previously open
+- add `<C-t>` to open buffer in new tab

+### Window Feature
 - better window management:
   - check tree buffer/window for change so we can avoid it being resized or moved around or replaced by another file
   - monitor window layout in current tab to open files in the right place
-  - add `<C-t>` to open buffer in new tab
 > this might be a little hard to implement since window layout events do not exist yet